 I tend to get a good amount of work done toward the end of the day; I can hear myself think once the office quiets down and can synthesize everything that’s happened over the course of the day.
-I recognize that this happens to be my particular work rhythm (chronotype) and that these late afternoon and evening hours are some of my most alert, focused, and productive.
+I recognize that this happens to be my particular work rhythm (chronotype: night owl) and that these late afternoon and evening hours are my most alert, focused, and productive.
 But taking advantage of this optimal time frame means I’m always at the office, and that’s not ideal.
 I have a hard time leaving work with items still left on my to-do list; I’d rather just chug through and get them off my plate, even if it keeps me there until 9 p.m. or later, so I can fully relax later on when I get home.
 I can’t remember the last time I left the office and saw any semblance of daylight.
 My nickname might as well be “Mallory, go home!”
 (My boss’ regular rallying cry.)

 My goal after 32 days was to have established a habit of calling it a night by 7 p.m., emergencies notwithstanding.
 I hoped I’d be able to respect my self-imposed daily deadline and not simply excuse my way out of it.
 I’m was also taking this as an opportunity to improve my relationship with my to-do list.
 I wanted to feel more comfortable leaving it where it stands at the end of the workday, even if I didn’t check off as many boxes as I would have liked.